shubham1008042/Respberry-Pi3/AWS.md

                                     Connect Device To AWS IoT Core

-Register your device in the registry:
+Step 1: Register your device in the registry:

 1.On the Welcome to the AWS IoT Console page, in the navigation pane, choose Manage.